SimonDanisch/OpenGL.jl/README.md

 	 example, an Array(Uint32,3) should be created if you want to make three different textures.
 4. Continue with the typical OpenGL image/texture process.
-5. See Examples 6 or greater in the GLUT and SDL packages for the relevant code.
+5. See Examples 6 or greater in the Examples/NeHe directory of the GLUT and SDL packages for the relevant code.

 #Credit